Madame de Brinvilliers: Discovery of her crimes and her escape and capture

 The Marquise's poisonings were not discovered initially, and in fact continued to be unknown until 1672, upon the death of her lover and conspirator, Sainte-Croix.
 Many claim that Sainte-Croix died because an accident exposed him to his own poisons.
 However, others argue that this is purely speculation and that Sainte-Croix simply died of disease.
 At the time of his death, Sainte-Croix owed a great deal of money.
 Among his possessions was a box containing letters between him and the Marquise, various poisons, and a note promising a sum of money to Sainte-Croix from the Marquise dated around the time her father first starting feeling ill was found, re-opening the case of foul play for her father and brothers.
 These contents were instructed to be given to the Marquise upon his death, and thus were resealed and given to the Commissary Picard, until formal procedures could happen.
 La Chaussée, hearing that Picard was in charge of Sainte-Croix's remaining affairs, went to him explaining that his former boss owed him money, and in explaining this, provided a suspiciously accurate account of Sainte-Croix's laboratory.
 Picard mentioned to La Chaussée that among Sainte-Croix's possessions was the box with the incriminating letters.
-La Chaussée, on hearing this, ran away and fled, leading to Picard to demand an inquest for La Chaussée for this suspicious behavior.
-He was soon found, and, on interrogation, implicated not only himself, but the Marquise for crimes against her family.
+La Chaussée, on hearing this, fled, leading to Picard to demand an inquest for La Chaussée for this suspicious behaviour.
+He was soon found, and, on interrogation, implicated not only himself but the Marquise for crimes against her family.
 La Chaussée was then tortured before being executed on 24 March 1673.
 On the same day as his execution, the Marquise was condemned in absentia for her crimes and a warrant went out for her arrest.